madhuramsundararaj/Loan-Analytics/README.md

 Stage 3 - Power BI: Interactive dashboard for business users

 Each stage has a clear job and passes its output to the next.
-This mirrors how real data teams are strcutcured in Indian BFSI firms.
+This mirrors how real data teams are strcutcured in India BFSI firms.

   ---

 ### Key Findings

-**Finding 1 - Age is an independent risk factor** Borrowers under 30 default at 10.52% vrsus 4.02% for borrower over 50.
+**Finding 1 - Age is an independent risk factor** Borrowers under 30 default at 10.52% versus 4.02% for borrower over 50.
-  This gap hold even after controlling for icnome - age carries risk Information taht income alone does not capture.
+  This gap hold even after controlling for icnome - age carries risk Information that income alone does not capture.

 **Finding 2 - Revolving utilization is the strongest predictor** I expected income to matter most.
 It did not.
-  Customers using more than 70% of their available credit defaulted at nearly 3x the rate of low utilization customers.
+  Customers using more than 70% of their available credit defaulted at nearly 3x the rate of low utilisation customers.
   This single variable has a correlation of 0.25 with default of the highest in dataset.

 **Finding 3 - The anomaly cluster**

-Isolation Forest flagged 7,252 accounts (5% of data) as anomalous These are customers who looks acceptable on any sinle measure but are statisticallt unusual in combination of high debt, low income, late payments, high utlization, all at once.
+Isolation Forest flagged 7,252 accounts (5% of data) as anomalous These are customers who looks acceptable on any single measure but are statistically unusual in combination of high debt, low income, late payments, high utlization, all at once.
 Cross vaidated with z score analysis: 924 accounts flagged by both methods.
 These are highest confidence risk cases.

 **Finding 4 - Income has a threshold effect**